 If you often feel sad, unhappy, empty, and hopeless in life, you could be suffering from depression.
 If you feel detached or have lost interest in activities that excite you, something traumatic could have changed your outlook.
 While being unhappy is part of life, constant sadness that does not go away may indicate the signs of depression.

 At Stonewater Adolescent Recovery Center, we understand that depressive disorders can make you unhappy, disrupt sleeping patterns, and reduce your self-worthiness perception for two or more weeks.
 However, the signs of depression manifest depending on the impact of your condition.
-To learn more, contact our adolescent treatment center today at 662.373.2828.
+To learn more about depression treatment programs, contact our adolescent treatment center today at 662.373.2828.

 Depressive disorders affect your general feelings towards self and life.
 Its toll on your mood ignites feelings of hopelessness, guilt, and self-judgment.
 You may blame yourself for everything that happens around you, affecting your sense of self-worth and self-esteem.